The black drum is one of the sweetest fishes. You will find hungry fish lurking on many coasts and structures during fall and winter.

 Method 1: Pan-Fried Blackened Black Drum

-For this method, you will need:
+For this method, you will need the following:

 - A teaspoonful of sweet paprika